 University of Leeds Teaching Awards

-Our University of Leeds Teaching Awards scheme celebrates excellent practice in student education and recognises the importance of teaching and learning as a scholarly activity.
+The University of Leeds Teaching Awards celebrate excellent practice in student education and recognises the importance of teaching and learning as a scholarly activity.

 Our Teaching Awards prize